-- If a staff member sees another acting in a way that could be misinterpreted he/she should speak to the individual and/or the Play Manager about the concern.
+- If a staff member sees another acting in a way that could be misinterpreted he/she should speak to the individual and the Play Lead about the concern.

 - Staff must meet regularly to ensure common approach, sharing of concerns and identifying other matters that may need clarification and guidance.

-- In situations where guidelines have not been adhered to feedback must be given to the Play Manager & Committee.
-This provides protection to the individual and draws the Play Manager’s attention to shortcomings and problem areas.
+- In situations where guidelines have not been adhered to feedback must be given to the Play Lead & Board.
+This provides protection to the individual and draws the Play Lead’s attention to shortcomings and problem areas.

 Discipline is the education of a person’s character.
-It includes nurturing, training, instruction, chastisement, verbal rebuke, teaching and encouragement.
+It includes nurturing, training, instruction, verbal reprimand, teaching and encouragement.
 It brings security, produces character, prepares for life and is evidence of love.